Guide to the Examination of Research Students

 - Hold an academic award at, or beyond the level of the thesis to be examined or have equivalent professional experience;

-- Have a clear understanding of the University’s regulations and procedures;
+- Have a clear understanding of the University’s regulations and procedures for the relevant award(s);

-- Have undertaken relevant training regarding supervision and institution-specific policies and supervision procedures.
+- Have undertaken relevant training around the role and relevant institution-specific policies and supervision procedures.

-Any member of staff involved in the supervision of the candidate may not act as a Chair of Examining Board.
+Any member of staff involved in the supervision of the candidate in any capacity may not act as a Chair of Examining Board.

 1.3 External Examiner

-External examiners are nominated by the Executive Dean or nominee, in consultation with the student’s supervisors.
-Faculties/Schools should take due care to avoid establishing reciprocal arrangements which could give rise to a potential lack of objectivity.
+External Examiners are nominated by the Executive Dean or nominee, in consultation with the student’s Supervisory Team.
+Faculties/Schools should take due care during the nomination process to avoid establishing reciprocal arrangements which could give rise to a potential lack of objectivity.

 1.3.1

-Following the introduction of new UK Visas and Immigration controls and requirements, the University must be able to demonstrate that all external examiners are eligible to work in the United Kingdom.
-At the nomination stage, Faculties/Schools should indicate the basis on which the judgement that the proposed external examiner is eligible to work in the United Kingdom has been made, e.g. the proposed external examiner is a British citizen or is employed by another institution within the UK (this could exclude those that have obtained a visa for working exclusively at one institution).
+Following the introduction of new UK Visas and Immigration controls and requirements, the University must be able to demonstrate that all External Examiners based in the UK are eligible to work in the United Kingdom.
+At the nomination stage, Faculties/Schools should indicate the basis on which the judgement that the proposed External Examiner is eligible to work in the United Kingdom has been made - e.g. the proposed external examiner is a British citizen or is employed by another institution within the UK (this could exclude those that have obtained a visa for working exclusively at one institution).
+External Examiners engaging remotely from overseas, providing they do not enter the UK, are exempt from the process.

 1.3.2